williamthing/Projects/My Locations/README.md

 # My Locations

 This project will display on the web different places in the Seattle area that I have been, as well as having an animated marker to display where I am living currently.
-Click option for more details about what I've done or experienced at these specific locations.
+Click option for more details about what I've done or experienced at these specific markers.

 	will make it much more sophisticated later